jelledenhaan/programming_project/README.md

 ### Main features

-So far, the project will consist of a multiline graph, a grouped barchart and a scatterplot/piechart.
-It could be that the latter one will be substituted for another new visualization with different characteristics.
-Not sure about that for now.
+The project consits of a multi linegraph, a scatterplot and a donutchart.

-All visualizations will contain tooltips to view the specific number/amount of something.
-Furthermore, there will be a dropdown menu in which the user will be able to select the coin they want to view.
+The scatterplot and donutchart will contain a tooltip.
+When the user hovers over the two charts, the characteristics of this coin can be viewed.
+The linegraph however will not contain a tooltip.
+Because there are so many dates the tooltip would not work properly.
+For some coins, the data goes back to 2014.
+That means there are more than 1000 days to visualize and this is the reason that a tooltip would not work properly.
+Besides that, in my opinion a tooltip is not needed at all at the linegraph.
+This because the goal of the linegraph is to show the huge increase of volume and price that almost every coin has had in the past year.
+In my opinion it is not interesting to know the price of a specific date, however it is interesting to see the general trend of those coins.

-An additional option could be to implement a 'on click' listener in de grouped bar chart as well.
+Furthermore, there is a dropdown menu in which the user will be able to select the coin they want to view in the linegraph.
+There is also another dropdown menu present, the user can select the desired axes variables and how many coins they would like to see in the scatterplot and donutchart.

 ## Prerequisites